RouninMedia/FireMarks/README.md

 ## *It really is just a bookmarklet?
 Why do we need another name for bookmarklets?*
 We don't *need* another name for `bookmarklets`.
 It's not the end of the world to have one though.
 Not least because:

   i) *Bookmarklet* isn't even the first name they went by.
-According to Wikipedia...
+According to Wikipedia... (favelet reference)

   ii) *Bookmarklet* feels a little bit wrong.
 Like it's describing something else. ...
-IIFE ...
+IIFE ... (portmanteau: bookmark + applet)

   iii) *Bookmarklets* feel like they've fallen out of favour a little bit.
 The term itself seems quite old and outdated, something from the early 2000s.
 There's nothing wrong with applying an energetic new name to a feature which, arguably, still ought very much to be current and popular.
+Appmark would work.
+But "app" is kind of overused in far too many contexts.
+So, since *favelet* originally borrowed from IE, I wondered about using Firemark.
+Firemark is intended to suggest a bookmark which is on fire.
+Not on fire because it's just been dropped into a wood-burning stove but on fire like a turbo engine is on fire.

   ______